Jeremy Pena Player Props: Astros vs. Dodgers

-On Friday, Jeremy Pena (.342 slugging percentage in past 10 games, with no homers) and the Houston Astros face the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
-First pitch is at 10:10 PM ET.
+The Houston Astros, including Jeremy Pena (.351 slugging percentage in past 10 games, including zero homers), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.

 Jeremy Pena Game Info & Props vs. the Dodgers